AlexandruC5/PalmGine-3D/docs/README.md

 * It lets you select the volume that the clip will have when it’s reproduced.
 * It has the option to modify the pitch of the clip.
 * If the clip is a 2D track it lets you choose the PAN of the audio.
+* The audios can have a 3D positioning, so how they sound depends on where they are placed respect to the listener.

 ### Audio Reverb Zone
 * This GameObject component allows you to create a zone (cube or sphere depending on users preference) that will affect the reverberation of the AudioSources that are inside it.